PhoenixTales/wiki.gothicarchive.org/orcs.md

 - use powerful dark and psionic spells:
   - as described by _Phoenix-Konzept_ (chapter on monsters)
   - _Breath Of Death_, _Aura Of Madness_, _Raise Zombies_
-- The Eternal Guardian
-  - undead orc mentioned in early design doc `Phoenix Hauptmissionen`
-  - probably it's one of (the last?) of the Undead High Orc Priests
-  - `I have waited nearly 1000 years...
-Once I was tired.
-Then the centuries came and now I have forgotten what it is like to be tired.
-I have forgotten what it is like to feel anger.
-The only thing I am now is my task.
-You will not pass me by.
-Your path ends here, as did the path of all who came before you.`
-  - German: `Ich habe fast 1000 Jahre gewartet...
-Einst war ich müde.
-Dann kamen die Jahrhunderte und nun habe ich vergessen, wie es ist, müde zu sein.
-Ich habe vergessen, wie es ist Zorn zu fühlen.
-Das einzige, was ich noch bin ist meine Aufgabe.
-Du wirst nicht an mir vorbeischreiten.
-Dein Weg endet hier, so wie der Weg aller die vor dir hier waren.`